 Mana whenua / tangata whenua values, Te Ao Māori and mātauranga Māori have not been given sufficient weight in decision-making, including from governance level through to the implementation.
-As a result, mana whenua / tangata whenua values have not been adequately provided for in resource management, causing disconnection between mana whenua / tangata whenua and the environment.
+As a result, mana whenua / tangata whenua values and relationship with Te Taiao have not been adequately provided for in resource management, causing disconnection between mana whenua / tangata whenua and the environment.